DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 If the Jenkins Server detects any changes in the GitHub repository it runs the build and deploys jobs.
 The following is a description of the processes in each job:
 ##### The Build Job
-The Jenkins Server builds a docker image from the Web Application hosted on the GitHub repository.
+The Jenkins Server builds a docker image from GitHub project repository.
 It then pushes the docker image up to the DockerHub repository.
 ##### The Deploy Job Process
 When the build job is finished the deploys job starts.